vshouse-crew/vshouse-public/README.md

 haxelib remove hxCodec

 haxelib install hxCodec 2.5.1

+The reason why some errors may occur is because VS House was built using older versions of [Haxe](https://haxe.org/) libraries, download them and you should be fine.

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.